Skywalkers: A Love Story

 Programme: US Documentary Competition (World Premiere)

 One joy of non-fiction film is how it takes us onto journeys we couldn’t normal travel.
 We can visit the edges of space or the depths of the ocean.
 We can witness events that we’d otherwise be unable to apprehend.
 And we can be invited to share the most intimate experiences.
-With Skywalkers: A Love Story, Jeff Zimbalist and his subjects bring audiences on one of these beautifully vicarious ride.
+With Skywalkers: A Love Story, Jeff Zimbalist and his subjects bring audiences on one of these beautifully vicarious rides.
 They let us climb heights both physical and emotional all from the comfort of our seats.

 The film follows a pair of “rooftoppers,” aka Internet superstars whose fame is directly related to their death defying stunts and Instagram savvy.
 There’s Angela Nikolau, a strong-willed Russian woman whose parents were circus performers.
 Her early years were spent both with dance instruction and acrobatic training, so when she decided to climb to the top of buildings, she realized it was part of a greater mode of artistic creation.
 She suppressed her fears and climbs not simply for self-reward, but to craft indelible images that stood as a form of broader expression.